Ryallaire/GADIT_THERMAL/README.md

-# GADIT
+# GADIT THERMAL
-GPU Alternating Direction Implicit Thin film solver
+GPU Alternating Direction Implicit Thin film solver and Heat Solver

 ## About
-GADIT is a GPU implementation of the numerical scheme for the generalize thin film model presented by Witelski and Bowen (2003) (doi).
-Comparisons to a similarly coded serial CPU method show that GADIT performs 10-30 times faster, allowing domains containing several millions of points to be solved within a week.
-The performance results of GADIT are currently in preparation for publication.
+This code solves 3 pdes (i) thin-film equation, (ii) heat equation for the film, and (iii) heat equation for the substrate.
+All of (i), (ii) and (iii) are from https://arxiv.org/abs/2009.06536 (see model (A)).

 ## Operating System Support
-GADIT was developed and tested on the Windows platform.

-Durning early development, GADIT has successfully complied on Ubuntu 14.05; however, there were file I/0 errors.
-Brief testing showed that by removing the file I/0,  GADIT  ran without issue and produced the correct results (console output).
-Since then, the file I/0 has been redesigned; however, due to a technical failure, my Ubuntu 14.05 boot failed, and I have been unable to get NVIDIA driver to work again; therefore, I have been unable to test the new file I/0.
-The code should work on Linux base operating systems, and if there are any runtime errors, this is most likely due to the file I/0; This can be corrected by modifying output.h.
-In addition, the original makefile was lost.

-GADIT has not been tested on Macintosh based operating systems.
+This version of GADIT Heat was developed and tested on the Ubuntu 18.04 platform and CUDA 10.2.89 and GCC 7.5.0.
+It has been adapted to work with HPC clusters (i) Stheno (NJIT) and (ii) Summit (ORNL).
+See below for compiling specifics.

-## Known Issues
+## Compiling

-There is a small bug in the adaptive time stepping method, timestep_manager.h.
-GADIT outputs the solution at user specified time steps, 'dt_out,' and will adjust the current time step, 'dt,'  to calculate the solution at the output time, 't_out,' if 'dt' advances the solution past 't_out.'
-GADIT will also increase 'dt' if a certain amount of time steps are computed within the convergence conditions of the Newton iterations method, 'stable_time_steps.'
-There is, however, a bug where both conditions are met, which results in the time step being increased instead; this is an unexpected state; therefore GADIT will terminate.
-This issue appears only to occur if 'stable_time_steps' is small, and setting 'stable_time_steps' to a large value e.g. 500 removes this issue.
-Large values for 'stable_time_steps' should be preferred in any case, as for numerical efficiency as with small 'stable_time_steps,' it is more likely that time is wasted on computations that are not used.
+Locally: command:
+	nvcc -lstdc++fs main.cu cuPentBatch.cu -lcusparse -lcublas |& grep error

+Stheno:
+	module load cuda
+Summit:
+	module load cuda/10.1.243
+	module load gcc/6.4.0
+	nvcc -lstdc++fs main.cu cuPentBatch.cu -lcusparse -lcublas |& grep error

 ## Minimal Setup

 To implement GADIT, it is instructive to read the main.cu file for a minimal example of how to initialize and execute GADIT.
 To implement your own thin film model, you may follow the instructions in the model_default.h file and edit appropriately.
 Note that the main.cu file should also be modified to match the new parameters.
+Some parameters are in defined in paramaters.h.
+To use the code in linux, many c++ structures needed to be placed into this file (linux didn't like templating very much).

 GADIT also backs up the solution at a user specified time interval; therefore,  simulations may be stopped and started without any significant loss.
+Note that this backup includes the following
+(i) BackupSolutionData.bin
+	This is the film thickness h(x,y,t) at backup time (default is every 5 minutes).
+(ii) BackupFilmTemp.bin
+	This is the film temperature T_f(x,y,t) at backup time.
+(iii) BackupSubTemp.bin
+	This is the substrate temperature T_s(x,y,z,t) at backup time.
+Note that this file should be the largest (n x m x p).
+(iv) Backupinfo.bin
+	This file contains all the timestep information necessary to continue a simulation.

 ### Input
 The only possible external input to GADIT is initial condition data.
 The data must be in binary 64-bit float format and place in input/InitialCondition.bin